Projects

 Promoting smallholder teak and sandalwood plantations in PNG and Australia

-ACIAR Project FST/2018/178 aims to improve timber supply and income for landholders through development of smallholder planted forests for viable smallholder teak and indigenous sandalwood production.
+ACIAR Project FST/2018/178 aims to improve timber supply and income for landholders through the development of smallholder planted forests for viable smallholder teak and indigenous sandalwood production.
 Field research is undertaken in East New Britain and Central Provinces with the project’s outreach partners: Organisation for Industrial, Spiritual & Cultural Advancement, University of Natural Resources & Environment, Women & Youth in Agriculture, and PNG Forest Authority (Central Province).

+This intervention is led by the University of Sunshine Coast with support from the PNG Forest Authority and Forest Research Institute.
 PIP has developed its online communication strategy and facilitated the construction of this website.
 PIP is now collaborating with the project’s outreach partners to strengthen the knowledge base within communities through different modes of delivery.

 Operation Painim Graun na Planim Diwai (PGPD)

 Operation PGPD aims to fast-track the PNG government’s reforestation and afforestation strategies, leading to 800,000 hectares of new trees planted by the year 2050.
-The program assists tree planting operations on both customary land and state land; working through the PNG Forest Authorit’s regional and provincial forestry offices.
+The program assists tree planting operations on both customary land and state land; working through the PNG Forest Authority’s regional and provincial forestry offices.

 Encouraging customary landowners to reforest their grasslands

-ITTO Project PD 552/09 aimed to create a model reforestation framework, comprising awareness, training and support services, that encouraged customary landowners in the lowlands of Central Province to reforest their grasslands with high value trees.
+ITTO Project PD 552/09 aimed to create a model reforestation framework, comprising awareness, training and support services, that encouraged customary landowners in the lowlands of Central Province to reforest their grasslands with high-value trees.

 Enabling community forestry in Papua New Guinea